7 Things Conscientious People Will Never Do

 I walked out into the middle of the street without looking both ways, forgot to pay parking tickets, lost debit and credit cards regularly and, when I became self-employed, convinced myself everything would just work out.

-My “I’ll just make it” mentality is characteristic of my generation: Millennials are more optimistic about our futures than any generation has ever been.
+My “I’ll just make it” mentality may be characteristic of my generation: Some research finds that millennials are more optimistic about our futures than any generation has ever been.
 Among millennials who say they’re not earning enough, 89 percent think they will in the future, according to Pew Research Center.
 Yet we’re still making less on average than our parents ever did.

 Conscientious people live longer, get better grades, commit fewer crimes, earn more (along with their spouses), have greater influence, are more likely to lead companies that succeed long-term, are happier at work, and have better marriages.